 There are robust practices to ensure the security of paper records: they are stored in locked filing cabinets, and shredded once they are no longer needed, in line with our data retention policy.
 Large quantities of confidential waste are disposed of by Morgans, and certificates confirming destruction are provided and held on file.

 References for all staff are obtained prior to employment and we place a high value on trustworthiness, integrity and confidentiality.
-Staff receive regular training (at appropriate levels) on data protection: currently all staff are receiving monthly training at our Big Staff Meetings.
+Staff receive regular training (at appropriate levels) on data protection: currently all staff are receiving monthly training at our Full Team Meetings.